How to Prioritize Your Day for Productivity

 Are you most productive in the early hours of the day or are you a night owl?
 Do you feel the need to multitask in a bid to accomplish more in less time?
 Are you always carrying over tasks to the next day, week, month and year?

-Write your answers down.
+Write down your answers.
 You’ll need it when creating a smart to-do list.

 In order to efficiently prioritize your day, you need a master list that contains all of those tasks.
 Choose a single location to organize your master list.
 It could be a notepad, a notebook, sticky notes, an app or email inbox.